chem-data-extraction/protein-protein-interactions-dna-repair/README.md

 Publication-ready **dataset project template** for the course *Extraction and preparation of chemical information*.
 Students move from a research topic to a structured, validated dataset with documented sources, extraction steps, cleaning pipeline, reports, and citation metadata.

-**Example topic:** Aptamer–protein binding dataset (replace with your own project in `project.json`).
+**Topic:** Protein–protein interactions in DNA repair (TODO: replace with my project in `project.json`).

 ## Scientific task

-Collect experimentally reported aptamer–protein binding measurements (sequences, targets, affinity values, assay context) so they can be compared across literature and database sources.
+Collect experimentally reported interactions between proteins involved in DNA damage recognition, repair, checkpoint control, and genome stability.

 ## What is one record?